4.2 - Document Editor#

 paradigm.
 Depending on

-s.
-The object in each index of NSArray
+NSDictionarys.
+The object in each index of NSArray corresponds to each

 Document.h: